admb-project/admb-project.github.io/downloads/admb-12.2/index.md

 ADMB-12.2 was released on July 31, 2020.

-Read [announcement](http://www.admb-project.org/2020/07/31/ADMB-12.2-release.html) adn [changes](https://github.com/admb-project/admb/blob/admb-12.2/CHANGES.md) for the release.
-Additional documentation are in the [manuals](http://www.admb-project.org/docs/manuals/).
+Read [announcement](http://www.admb-project.org/2020/07/31/ADMB-12.2-release.html) and [changes](https://github.com/admb-project/admb/blob/admb-12.2/CHANGES.md) for the release.
+Additional documentation can be found in the [manuals](http://www.admb-project.org/docs/manuals/).

 Download releases are [available](https://github.com/admb-project/admb/releases/tag/admb-12.2/) on the ADMB GitHub project site.
 Previous versions of ADMB can be found in the [archives](http://www.admb-project.org/downloads/archives.html).